bank8426/try-express-mongodb/README.md

 - Node.js
 - npm
 - Select one of the following
-  - `ngrok` or "any tunnelling solution" to expose local development server for api callback from workflow
+  - `ngrok` or "any tunnelling solution" to expose the local development server for api callback from workflow
-  - `@upstash/qstash-cli` to run qstash on `local mode` ( They just added `monitoring feature` for `local mode` at the time I writing this README.md.
-I hope it happen sooner 😅.
-So local tunneling will not needed when i implementing this project)
+  - `@upstash/qstash-cli` to run qstash on `local mode` ( They just added `monitoring feature` for `local mode` at the time I was writing this README.md.
+I hope it happens sooner 😅.
+So local tunneling will not be needed when I implement this project)

 ### Cloning the Repository